 Slow Cooker Chicken Teriyaki is such a versatile meal and there are so many different ways to serve it.
 Here are the ones we eat the most often:

 - Traditional: The most traditional option is with some steamed white or brown rice.
 You can also use quinoa or any other grains you have in the pantry.
+Or serve it over a teriyaki and vegetable rice bowl.

 - Lettuce Wraps: Making lettuce wraps at home is a great way to make a light and healthy meal.
 Simply grab a head of butter lettuce and let people make their own wraps with the chicken and veggies.
 I like to serve some fresh bean sprouts, cilantro, jalapenos, and pineapple on the side.